-I have read an nd understand the following (please initial): ATS are NOT allowed to perform skills in which you have not been instructed Patient Interactions must be recorded in Typhon daily by the Athletic Training Student (including the documentation of the day, month, year, and the type of athletic training experience).
-ATS are NOT allowed to travel with a team without direct superpolicy in effective for all clinical education sites and even included the state of th • • • • All athletic training clinical education hours must be obtained using SUPERVISION of a preceptor. under the DIRECT Clinical education hours may be counted for the following: Patient interactions Preparation of patients for practices/competitions Treatments before and after practices/competitions AT duties during practices/competition Injury evaluation/Clinic with a team physician Rehabilitation Observation of a surgery In-services Administrative duties Clinical education hours may NOT be counted for the following time with a team (on a plane, bus, etc.) Team meetings or Team meals Social Time ng: Coordinator o Students must complete the designated minimum number of cled the maximum designated number of hours without prior perm of Clinical Education.
-All hours must be documented in Typhon. when classes are not in session and for other special circumstance. ission from the (Exceptions will be made I, Training Prog , have read and underram Clinical Education Guidelines. rstand the Athletic Signature Date
+I have read and understand the following (please initial):

+ATS are NOT allowed to perform skills in which you have no ATS are NOT allowed to perform skills in which you have not been instructed Patient Interactions must be recorded in Typhon daily by the Athletic Training Student (including the documentation of the day, month, year, and the type of athletic training experience). - ATS are NOT allowed to travel with a team without direct supervision by preceptor (this policy in effective for all clinical education sites and even includes local travel).
+All athletic training clinical education hours must be obtained SUPERVISION of a preceptor. under the DIRECT Clinical education hours may be counted for the following: Patient interactions Preparation of patients for practices/competitions Treatments before and after practices/competitions AT duties during practices/competition Injury evaluation/Clinic with a team physician Rehabilitation Observation of a surgery In-services Administrative duties Clinical education hours may NOT be counted for the followi Traveling time with a team (on a plane, bus, etc.) Team meetings or Team meals Social Time ng:

+Students must complete the designated minimum number of clinical hours each week and will not exceed the maximum designated number of hours without prior permission from the Coordinator of Clinical Education.
+All hours must be documented in Typhon.
+(Exceptions will be made for illnesses, when classes are not in session and for other special circumstances approved by the PD or CEC)

+I, , have read and understand the Athletic Training Program Clinical Education Guidelines.